elastic/request-crypto/README.md

    4. Sender encrypts payload with a strong AES 256 bit key that is derived from the passphrase.
    5. Sender encrypts the AES key with the selected JWK.
    6. Sender sends the Mediator the AES encrypted payload and the JWK encrypted AES key.
-5. Mediator sends the enrypted payload to Reciever.
+5. Mediator sends the enrypted payload to Receiver.
-6. Reciever gets the needed data from mediators
+6. Receiver gets the needed data from mediators
-   1. Reciever decrypts AES key using the corrisponsing public key's pair.
+   1. Receiver decrypts AES key using the corrisponsing public key's pair.
-   2. Reciever decrypts payload with decrypted AES key.
+   2. Receiver decrypts payload with decrypted AES key.
-   3. Reciever processes payload.
+   3. Receiver processes payload.

 ### Why?